 Both surcharges will be pushed to Airbnb and used with bookings of the corresponding durations.

-For a pet fee applied once per stay, pick Per Multiplier and select Pet per 1 after the first 0.
+For a pet fee applied once per stay, select Per Stay and select Pet per 1 after the first 0.
 That will apply once per stay if any pets are included.

 And if you want to apply the fee once if pets exist (rather than for each pet), use a Per Stay type and a booking criteria on number of pets: